-This raises the question: what makes self-study research “worth-reading” or “scientific”?
-Bullough Pinnegar (2001) address this question'''''' by setting criteria for the research quality.
+Bullough and Pinnegar (2001) address the question 'what makes self-study research 'worth-reading' or 'scientific'' by setting criteria for the research quality.
 Since the researcher often examines their own biography in the context of self-study, they claim that a balance is needed between the researcher’s biography and their professional history, as well as the broad cultural-social context in which they operate.
 This balance should be reflected not only in the data they choose to collect (from themselves and others) and represent in writing, but also in the way they are analyzed, and in the way they are represented, both in writing and orally.
 According to Bullough and Pinnegar (2001), self-study research is a 'good read' when it refers to 'nodal moments' that offer the reader insights or understandings about the self, reveals the individual’s awareness and self-importance, describes character development in light of significant issues within a complex environment, gives place to dynamic struggle in human life, and offers new perspectives.
-While the text is written and edited by the self-study researcher, it should not present interpretations that conflict with a literary reading of the data.
+While the text is written and edited by the self-study researcher, the interpretations should be compatible with the theoretical background of the study.
 It is a matter of conscience, reliability, and honesty, which requires a correct and undistorted view of reality.
-The alternative perspectives of the practitioner-researcher have value, and as with any good research, Bullough and Pinnegar (2004) point out, self-study research should be systematic, presenting rich, stable, and empirical data sources and transparency throughout.
+The alternative perspectives of the practitioner-researcher are valuable, and as with any good research, self-study research should be systematic, presenting rich, stable, and empirical data sources and transparency throughout (Bullough and Pinnegar, 2004).

 According to Feldman (2003), in order to extend the validity of self-study research, it is advisable to pay attention to how the research procedure and research tools are presented.
 This can be done in various ways, such as providing a clear and detailed description of how the data is collected and explicitly clarifying the data source by adding it either within the text itself or as an appendix at the end.
 Likewise, it is appropriate to present the details of the research methodology, the creative ways of processing the data to produce findings, as well as to extend the triangulation beyond the data sources by including the diverse considerations included in presenting self-study research.
-All of these and more may help researchers convince readers of the validity of the research they conducted.
+All of these may help researchers convince readers of the validity of the research they conducted.

 Self-study research is defined as a moral and political activity.
-The research report, besides presenting the focus of the research, its procedure, and its relevance, also shows that which is 'beyond the self' and how it was developed and activated in the research (Loughran, 2007).
+The research report, besides presenting the focus of the research, its procedure, and its relevance, also shows what stands 'beyond the self' and how it was developed and activated in the research (Loughran, 2007).
 The self-study research described in this article is that of the narrator, who, as mentioned, served as the interviewee in the study and was then placed in a researcher position to analyze her own narrative using the methodological tools accepted in her academic discipline.
 In doing so, she presents her outlook on narrative research, an approach that produces a dual-vocal perspective in the present case.

 The poly/dual-vocal perspective